mikeal/cancer-diaries/referrals/nyu-langone.md

 I will add more here as I find it.
 Until then: believe in your fight and anything is possible.
 Truly.

-When my father was diagnosed he was given three months to live.
-He went on to live for 11 years.
-The belief that he had that "this was not his time" was as powerful as the therapies that helped stay his cancer for all that time.
+For my father, his belief that "this was not his time" was as powerful as the therapies that helped stay his cancer for all that time.

+May you find that same strength to fight to win ❤️

 [1]: https://nyulangone.org/doctors/1518968643/abraham-chachoua
 [2]: https://nyulangone.org/doctors/1720400906/kristen-spencer